VAkerJ/strategysynthesiser_2/README.md

 ```
 game = the name of the games directory in pictures.

-win_nodes = A list of tuples representing the winning states in the coalition game.
+win_nodes = A list of tuples representing the winning states in the expanded coalition game.
 Where each element in the tuple is the agents observation-state in that winning state presented in as a string.

-lose_nodes = A list of tuples representing the losing states in the coalition game.
+lose_nodes = A list of tuples representing the losing states in the expanded coalition game.
 Where each element in the tuple is the agents observation-state in that losing state presented in as a string.

-start_nodes = A list of tuples representing the starting states in the coalition game.
+start_nodes = A list of tuples representing the starting states in the expanded coalition game.
 Where each element in the tuple is the agents observation-state in that starting state presented in as a string.

 goal = the goal to strive for when running the tool.
 May be 'find_one' if one only wishes to find at least one strategy, 'find_n' if one wishes to find at least 'n' strategies and 'find_all' if one wishes to find as many strategeis as possible.